What To Pack For Greece – Packing Lists For Every Season

 Best shoes for Greece for men

-Let’s face it, men are usually less fussy when it comes to choosing shoes for a Greek trip.
+Let’s face it, men are usually less fussy when it comes to choosing shoes for a Greek trip, or for any trip.

 Just bring your favourite pair of comfortable, season-appropriate walking shoes.
 Also, bring a pair of flip-flops or other shoes that you can wear on the beach.